Letter of Support from George Verwer,

 I would like to send you a copy of my book Messiology when it comes out in April, which will help you understand what I think and feel so deeply.
 If you would like a copy, please just ask.

 Let us remember the millions in Asia who have been and are continuing to be so deeply impacted by this ministry.
 I have in many ways written this on their behalf.

-Let’s stand with Gospel for Asia.
+Let’s stand with GFA World.